asukakenji/go/generator/STORY.md

 > If the value is not safe to be discarded because some resources are acquired,
 > the library should provide an API to release the resources.

-This could easily be achieved by returning "a function that returns a channel", instead of "returning a channel" as in Step 1 (<kbd>[view][story5.go]</kbd>):
+This could easily be achieved like this (<kbd>[view][story5.go]</kbd>):

 ```go